bao1981105/bao1981105.github.io/_posts/2020-03-22-style-transfer-vgg16.md

 The content loss will be the mean squared difference between the target and content features at layer conv4_2.
 The style loss is calculated in a similar way, only you have to iterate through a number of layers, specified by name in the dictionary style_weights.
 Finally, create the total loss by adding up the style and content losses and weighting them with your specified alpha and beta.

-There are some statistical concerns with this function, and first among them is the fact that I'm simply ignoring situations in which a decision threshold of 0.97 (for example) would result in no positive class predictions.
-This matters, but since we're trying to be quick and dirty it's fine as it is.

-With these functions defined, I'm ready to run my experiment.
-I'll wrap these into a single `main` function and collect the precision and recall data for every iteration.

 ```python
 # for displaying the target image, intermittently
 show_every = 400